jvcasill/defense/index.md

 ### Early L2 representations

-- Evidence suggesting that adult learners can develop an L2 perceptual system and may be capable of switching between this newly developed system and that of their L1 in a manner similar to that of native bilinguals.
+- Evidence suggesting that adult learners can develop an L2 perceptual system and may be capable of switching between this newly developed system and that of their L1 in a manner similar to that of native bilinguals
 - Initial gains in early stages of L2 learning are **fragile**, particularly sensitive to cross-linguistic influence
 - Cross-linguistic influence may diminish as proficiency in TL increases